PLAIN WRITING ACT

 OJP’s Office of General Counsel and Office of Communications continue to review all external releases to ensure that they are in compliance with the Plain Writing Act and follow Plain Language guidelines.
 OJP also continues to offer regular training regarding writing techniques through our current training vendor.
 These trainings cover a range of topics including grammar, document construction, and concise and clear language.

 As part of OJP’s grants management process, OJP annually convenes a working group to review the standard language used in over 200 funding opportunities issued during the fiscal year.
 The working group focuses on streamlining the instructions to applicants, and for any new language added ensures it is written in a clear and concise manner.
 This spring, OJP will be providing mandatory training to all staff involved in the writing and development of funding opportunities.
 The training will focus on writing a clear, Plain Language description of program objectives and deliverables being sought.

 Office of Professional Responsibility (OPR)

-At the U.S. Trustee Program we maintain a Plain Writing Act SharePoint page that includes PowerPoint slides from the Program’s Plain Writing training, FAQs, and other Plain Writing related documents.
-We also continue to have Plain Writing coordinators in each of the Program’s 21 regions and the Executive Office (there are two experts at the EOUST, including our Public Information Officer) who are responsible for ensuring that newly created documents subject to the Act are written in plain language.
+The U.S. Trustee Program continues to maintain a Plain Writing Act SharePoint page that includes PowerPoint slides from the Program’s Plain Writing training, FAQs, and other Plain Writing related documents.
+We also continue to have Plain Writing coordinators in each of the Program’s 21 regions and the Executive Office to review new documents that are subject to the Act.